COMMON ADMISSION TESTfor IIMs (CAT) About Course

 Kindly Note : TestBag now has exclusive microsite for CAT.
 Please click on cat.testbag.com for one stop on everything about CAT

 The Common Admission Test (CAT),which holds the key to the IIMs and other major B-schools in the country, has gone for a format makeover.
-The test will be conducted between 16 November and 22 November 2014.
+The test will be conducted on 29 November 2015 (SUNDAY)

 In addition some other top management institutes (around 100 ) use CAT score for admissions

 S.P.Jain Institute of Management and Research (SPJIMR), Mumbai

 Fore School of Management, New Delhi

 Institute of Management, Nirma University, Ahmedabad

 National Insurance Academy School of Management , Pune

 Admission Policy of IIMs: Each IIM admits students independently.
 The Common admission test (CAT) is conducted jointly by IIMs.
 However,each IIM follows its own admission process,independent of the other IIMs.
 It should be noted that performance in CAT is one of several inputs used by IIMs to judge the suitability of a candidate, first for group discussion and/or interview and then for final selection.the IIM to which the candidate has applied,evaluates the candidate in each of a set of different areas of achievement,including CAT performance.
 Each IIM independently decides what weightages should be given to the various are as, admission process followed by each IIM is given in the respective institutional profile.

 Non-IIM Institutions: Institutions, other than the IIMs, which also use CAT scores for their admission process, are provided CAT scores of the candidates who have applied to them, along with suggested guidelines on how to use the scores.IIMs do not have any role,other than providing CAT scores,in the admission processes of these institutions.IIMs do not ascertain the quality of programme/degree offered by these institutions before agreeing to provide CAT scores